terminalpp/terminalpp/vterm/README.md

 # The VT100 Decoder

 The `VT100` class inherits from `Terminal::PTYDecoder` and implements much of the `xterm` & VT100 ansi codes.
 Detailed information about the escape sequences `VT100` backend understands can be found in a separate file.

+# Implementation Details & Notes

+This section provides implementation details and other related information for the platforms supported.

+## Windows

+### LocalPTY

+The `receiveData` won't get interrupted if the attached process dies (the actual pipe must be explicitly closed).